 ICOMOS Norway considers the Government Quarter of Norway in Oslo, consisting of the H-block from 1958 and the Y-block from 1969, to be the most important monumental expressions of the breakthrough of modernism in Norway, within both architecture and the pictorial arts.
-The two buildings, designed by Erling Viksjø, are Norway's most important symbols of post-World War II optimism and belief in international democracy, dialogue and openness, as also reflected in the artistic contributions of Pablo Picasso.
-This belief was given an international perspective in the fact that an artist such as Pablo Picasso was invited and was himself inspired by Viksjø's project.
+The two buildings, designed by Erling Viksjø, are Norway's most important symbols of post-World War II optimism and belief in international democracy, dialogue and openness.
+These ideals are completely in accordance with the contemporary theories of "New Monumentality", first mediated by Sigfried Giedion, Fernand Léger and Joseph Lluis Sert in their pamphlet Nine Points on Monumentality (1943).
+Their argumentation claimed that the welfare state had to put its resources into monumental buildings for the common good, a statement of the highest cultural needs of humanity as part of the historical development of modernism.
+This belief is as also reflected in the artistic contributions of Pablo Picasso and given an international perspective in the fact that an artist such as Pablo Picasso was invited and was himself inspired by Viksjø's project.
 Viksjø's government buildings symbolise Norway's democratic and optimistic community with the rest of the world in the post-World War II reconstruction and the building of institutions for community and democracy.
-The fact that they survived the terror actions of 22 July 2011 strengthens their historical significance.
+The fact that they survived the terror actions of July 22, 2011 strengthens their historical significance.

 The architect Erling Viksjø played a key role in developing the modernistic architectural language in Norway, where form, function, symbols, materials and decoration were to go hand in hand.
 He was a pioneer in researching the aesthetic qualities of natural concrete, a technique that inspired concrete work all over the world.
 The concrete is saturated with river pebbles and other stone materials of different colours, textures and qualities, to be sand blasted so that the natural materials were exposed as the aesthetic expression of the facade.
 Related use of natural concrete that architect Viksjø and engineer Sverre Jystad developed together during the 1950s has since been used in monumental buildings throughout the world.
-ICOMOS Norway wishes to stress the international importance of Viksjø and Jystad's technical and aesthetical experiments with the use of sand blasted natural concrete.i
+ICOMOS Norway wishes to stress the international importance of Viksjø and Jystad's technical and aesthetical experiments with the use of sand blasted natural concrete.